odelvalle/NET-Database-query-layer/README.md

 **Get DTO from query result**

-NET-Database query layer use my branch of Slapper.AutoMapper https://github.com/odelvalle/Slapper.AutoMapper on Github.
+NET-Database query layer use my fork of Slapper.AutoMapper https://github.com/odelvalle/Slapper.AutoMapper on Github.
 This library can convert dynamic data into static types and populate complex nested child objects.

 **Transform Query result to DTO**